-The Company ensures that the risk management system and solvency assessment systems are embedded in the running of its business through the Argus Group's quarterly Executive Risk Management Committee, and monthly European Risk Management Committee that encompass the Company's specific risks.
-The Group Executive Risk Management Committee has two Regional risk management committees one of which is the ERMC and a separate working group to monitor Underwriting and Claims risk.
+The Company ensures that the risk management system and solvency assessment systems are embedded in the running of its business through the Argus Group's quarterly Executive Risk Management Committee, and bi-monthly through its European Risk Management Committee - Carrier (EURRMC) which considers the Company's specific risks.
+The Group Executive Risk Management Committee has two regional risk management committees, one of which is the EURRMC, and a separate working group to monitor underwriting and claims risk; the P&C Collaboration Forum.
 All material risks, business decisions and strategic planning are brought to these committees/working groups and reported to the Board for review and approval.
-Business decisions are assessed taking into consideration the risks and the Company's appetite towards risk, as defined in the Company's Risk Management Policy.
+Business decisions are assessed taking into consideration the risks and the Company's appetite towards risk, as defined in the Company's Risk Appetite Statement.
 A solvency assessment is carried out on a forward-looking basis at least quarterly.
-The impact on solvency and capital from potential material business decisions is incorporated in the Medium-Term Capital Plan and reported to the ERMC.
+The impact on solvency and capital from potential material business decisions is incorporated in the Medium-Term Capital Plan and reported to the EURRMC.

-The Risk Register is a key input into the risk management framework, and any material changes in the underlying risks will be modelled for potential impact on the Company's capital requirements.
+The Risk Register is a key input into the risk management framework, and any material changes in the underlying risks will be considered for potential impact on the Company's capital requirements.
 Such changes include, but are not limited to, changes in business mix, strategy and investment.